autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/README.md

   - EB is not required if the reference path for MPT is smooth enough and does not change its shape suddenly
 - `option.enable_calculation_time_info` enables showing each calculation time for functions and total calculation time on the terminal.
 - `option.enable_outside_drivable_area_stop` enables stopping just before the generated trajectory point will be outside the drivable area.
-- `mpt.option.plan_from_ego` enables planning from the ego pose when the ego's velocity is zero.
-- `mpt.option.max_plan_from_ego_length` maximum length threshold to plan from ego. it is enabled when the length of trajectory is shorter than this value.
-- `mpt.option.two_step_soft_constraint` enables two step of soft constraints for collision free
-  - `mpt.option.soft_clearance_from_road` and `mpt.option.soft_second_clearance_from_road` are the weight.

 ## How To Debug